txesmi/Acknex-Scheduler-StateMachine/README.md

 You will need to call 'schItemRemoveAll' before level changes.

 All this function returning stuff might sound strange but it is mandatory because the scheduler function is running over the static array and it should not be modified by other functions while its execution, which executes every scheduled object function.
-That is why the looping function must return something in order to make the scheduler know that the list have to be shortened when removing an an object and modify the list localy inside the scheduler.
+That is why the looping function must return something in order to make the scheduler know that the list have to be shortened when removing an object and modify the list locally inside the scheduler.
 Once it needs to take care of the return of the looping functions, it can return pointers to functions by the same prize, which results in an object oriented state machine manager.
 In the other hand, calling 'schItemAdd' from inside an scheduled function is totally safe.

 The returning function pointer is the function that will be called next frame.
 This way you can build each state as a separate function and control the execution flux by the return of the functions.